 Clean Up Any Accidents

-If your cat does eliminate outside of the litter box, it’s important to clean it up quickly and completely with an enzymatic cleaner like our favorite Unique Pet Odor + Stain Eliminator to get rid any trace of odor and hopefully prevent your cat from returning to that spot to go again.
+If your cat does eliminate outside of the litter box, it’s important to clean it up quickly and completely with a bio-enzymatic cleaner like our favorite Unique Pet Odor + Stain Eliminator to get rid any trace of odor and hopefully prevent your cat from returning to that spot to go again.
 If he does continue returning to that spot, consider making the spot unpleasant, by covering it with a plastic sheet or a large piece of furniture.
 Or, if possible, place a litter box in that spot.